 John Dalla Costa (Centre for Ethical Orientation, Toronto)

 Tracey Gilmore (The Clothing Bank)

 Fan Heping (World Ethics Institute Beijing, Southeast University)

 Andreas Suchanek (Leipzig Graduate School of Management, Wittenberg Center for Global Ethics)

-You may find this year´s preliminary conference program here.
+You may find this year´s conference program here.